capesstack/capes/docs/README.md

 1. Click on `Sign-Up` under security and change `Enable Open Server` to `True` (unless you want to create all the accounts by hand, which you can)
 1. Have new users browse to `http://<CAPES-IP>:5000`, create accounts, but no new teams
 1. From the admin, log out of the system console and into your team
-1. Click the settings dropdown in the top left and select `Add Members to Team` and add the new memebers
+1. Click the settings dropdown in the top left and select `Add Members to Team` and add the new members

 ### Cortex
 1. Log into Cortex and create a new Organization and an Organization Administrator, set that user's passphrase